Introduction

 History and Physical

+Keckler et al noted that TEF was most commonly associated with congenital heart disease in their series, at a rate of 32.1% of patients, excluding infants with patent foramen ovale and patent ductus arteriosus.[17]
+A ventricular septal defect was most common, occurring in 22.3% of patients, in association with multiple cardiac defects.
+An isolated ventricular septal defect occurred in only 7.1%.
+Cyanotic heart disease was uncommon, noted in 4.5% of patients, and all exhibited tetralogy of Fallot.
 The next most commonly associated congenital defect with TEF was reported to be vertebral anomalies, seen in 24% of patients.
 Most vertebral defects commonly occur with other axial spine complications, including rib anomalies and a tethered cord.
 Axial spine abnormalities were associated with an increased anastomotic leak rate, likely due to greater tension at the site.
 Theoretically, a wider gap may exist between the 2 ends of the esophagus due to a higher proximal pouch in patients with this skeletal deformity.[18]

+The clinical presentation of TEF depends on the presence of esophageal atresia.
+Polyhydramnios occurs in two-thirds of pregnancies, although many cases are not detected prenatally.[19]
+Newborns with esophageal atresia present immediately after birth with excessive secretions that cause drooling, choking, respiratory distress, and feeding inability.
+Gastric distension is a common fistula complication between the trachea and distal esophagus.
+Reflux of gastric contents through the fistula tract results in aspiration pneumonia and increasing morbidity.
 Patients with H-type TEFs may present early if the defect is significant, primarily with coughing and choking associated with aspiration of feeds through the fistula.
-However, according to one series, minor H-type defects may not be symptomatic in the newborn period, and diagnosis may even be delayed from 26 days to 4 years.[20]
+However, according to 1 series, minor H-type defects may not be symptomatic in the newborn period, and diagnosis may even be delayed from 26 days to 4 years.[20]
 These patients may have a prolonged history of mild respiratory distress associated with feeding or recurrent episodes of pneumonia.
 In rare cases, the diagnosis may be delayed into adulthood.[21]

 Evaluation

+TEF may be suspected prenatally from maternal polyhydramnios and the absence of the fetal stomach bubble.
+Results from a study by Stringer et al revealed that prenatal scans diagnosing esophageal atresia had a sensitivity of 42% with a positive predictive value of 56%.[22]
+Karyotyping may be helpful in the prenatal diagnosis of esophageal atresia due to the high reported incidence of trisomy 18 in affected infants.
+Ultrasound imaging may also reveal cardiac defects, which indicate a worse fetal prognosis.[23]
 If esophageal atresia or TEF is suspected, delivery should be planned at an obstetrical center with access to a neonatal intensive care unit and an operating room.
 Esophageal atresia and TEF are commonly associated with the VACTERL sequence, CHARGE syndrome (coloboma of the eye, heart defects, atresia of the choanae, retarded development, genital hypoplasia, and ear abnormalities), trisomies 18 and 21, and DiGeorge syndrome.
 An increased incidence of anomalies is associated with up to 65% of pure esophageal atresia.
 The risk of recurrence in subsequent pregnancies for nonsyndromic esophageal atresia or TEF is 1%.[24]

 Esophageal atresia may be diagnosed when an orogastric or nasogastric catheter cannot be passed further than 10 to 15 cm into the stomach.
 This finding may be confirmed with an anterior-posterior chest radiograph demonstrating the catheter curled in the upper esophageal pouch.
 A distal TEF can be seen on a lateral chest radiograph.
 Both views typically reveal a gas-filled gastrointestinal tract.
 Water-soluble contrast can be instilled into the esophageal pouch under fluoroscopic guidance to evaluate for TEF.[25]
 Barium contrast should be avoided as it causes pneumonitis if aspirated.
 Contrast material must be immediately removed to prevent regurgitation and aspiration.
+The diagnosis of isolated TEF should be attempted with an upper gastrointestinal series using thickened water-soluble contrast material.
+The distal esophagus is filled first, and then the catheter is pulled in a cephalad direction.
+Contrast swallow radiography may also be helpful, but the fistulous tract may be difficult to identify in these studies.[26]
+Esophageal endoscopy and bronchoscopy should be used to detect the TEF.
+Methylene blue can be injected into the trachea, and the fistula should be apparent by its appearance in the esophagus.
+Three-dimensional computed tomography (CT) scanning has also been utilized to diagnose TEF.[27]

 Treatment / Management

 The first successful primary repair of TEF was performed by an American surgeon, Cameron Haight, in 1941.[28]
 Because pediatric surgical centers now have a survival rate greater than 90% for patients with this condition, the emphasis is now on reducing morbidity and enhancing these patients’ quality of life.
 Open surgical repair of TEF and esophageal atresia involves a right posterolateral thoracotomy, fistula ligation, and the creation of a primary esophageal anastomosis.
 Preoperative evaluation with an echocardiogram is essential, as a right-sided aortic arch, seen in 2.5% of cases, signifies a higher morbidity rate and necessitates a left thoracotomy.[29]
-A renal ultrasoueend, spinal ultrasound, and limb radiographs may rule out other VACTERL anomalies.(B2)
+A renal ultrasound, spinal ultrasound, and limb radiographs may rule out other VACTERL anomalies.(B2)

+Complications of primary repair include anastomotic leak, recurrent laryngeal nerve injury with resulting vocal cord paralysis, esophageal stricture, a persistent sec upper pouch fistula, recurrent fistula, and death.[30]
+Spontaneous closure of a recurrent TEF is exceedingly rare.[31]
+Most commonly, a primary anastomosis cannot be achieved when greater than 2 vertebral bodies separate the upper and lower esophageal segments.
+In this instance, surgical options include Livaditis myotomy, mobilization of the distal esophageal segment to the diaphragmatic hiatus, and the Foker technique.
 An esophageal anastomosis created under tension puts the patient at risk for an increased leak rate, esophageal stricture, and reflux disease.[32]
 Sixty years after the first successful primary repair, Tom Lobe and Steve Rothenberg accomplished the first minimally invasive thoracoscopic TEF repair.[33]
 Minimally invasive techniques should only be performed at advanced pediatric surgical institutions and have not been proven to decrease the potential for stricture and anastomotic leaks.[34]
 Thoracoscopic surgery provides excellent visibility of anatomic structures and decreases morbidity if performed adequately due to the avoidance of open thoracotomy.
 Avoidance of open surgical repair also prevents potential chest wall deformity, scoliosis, fusion of ribs, muscle contractures, and chronic pain.[35](B2)

 Immediate surgical management involves the creation of a gastrostomy for feeding and continuous suctioning of the blind esophageal pouch to protect the patient from aspiration.
 Options for reconstruction include primary repair using the native esophagus or replacement procedures with parts of the stomach or large intestine.
 Preserving the native esophagus is ideal, as replacement procedures increase the risk of recurrent aspiration and chronic respiratory complications.
-A staged procedure can be performed as the infant ages, and the esophagus elongates if primary repair is not feasible.[36]
+A staged procedure can be performed as the infant ages and the esophagus elongates if primary repair is not feasible.[36]

 The esophageal segment can be mechanically elongated with procedures such as bougienage, electromagnetic stimulation, and graded tension applied to the disconnected esophageal segment using traction sutures, although success remains unproven.[37]
 A staged approach has improved outcomes in infants with meager birth weight.
 H-type fistula repair is performed via a cervical neck dissection to expose where the fistula is to be divided and repaired.
 This surgical procedure incurs the risk of recurrent laryngeal nerve injury and operative trauma.[38]
 The neodymium-doped yttrium aluminum garnet (Nd:YAG) laser has also been utilized for H-type fistula repair, with limited experience.[39](B2)

+Meier et al [40] describe the endoscopic repair of TEF with tissue adhesive (Histoacryl: B. Braun Melsungen AG, Mesungen, Germany) and fibrin adhesive (TisseelTM), with success rates of 48% (29 patients) and 55% (22 patients), respectively.
+Five patients in the tissue adhesive group also had a sclerosing agent (polidocanol or aethoxysklerol) applied during endoscopic repair with a success rate of 100%.
+The morbidity from endoscopic repair is minimal to none.[41]
 Hoelzer et al also describe 2 of 3 successful recurrent TEF closures with the bronchoscopic application of fibrin glue, an organic compound causing rapid granulation tissue formation and early epithelialization.[42]
 Endoscopic repair of recurrent TEF was first described in the 1970s using tissue adhesive (Histoacryl), where numerous attempts led to the successful closure of the fistula.[43]
 A rigid bronchoscope is the device of choice to enable the successful delivery of the obliterating agent.
 Rod-lens telescopes are particularly useful for the diagnosis of H-type fistulas.(B3)

+All infants should have laryngoscopy and bronchoscopy before an open surgical repair of TEF or esophageal atresia.
+Laryngoscopy and bronchoscopy are used to identify the level of the fistula, as well as tracheomalacia and tracheobronchitis, before primary repair.
+Bronchoscopy may also elucidate laryngeal abnormalities, including a posterior laryngeal cleft, laryngomalacia, vocal cord dysfunction, the position of the aortic arch, and other fistulas.[44]
+Bronchoscopic findings help plan surgical repair.
+Carinal fistulas are associated with wide-gap atresia, and midtracheal fistulas are associated with minimal-gap atresia.
 Because gastroesophageal reflux disease (GERD) is common following repair, an expert panel has recommended that infants with repaired TEF be routinely treated with a proton pump inhibitor (PPI) for at least a year after repair and longer for those with evidence of ongoing GERD.
 Infants with TEF are also at increased risk for chronic feeding difficulties.
 GERD persists in most patients and is associated with Barrett esophagitis.
 This panel has recommended that children with repaired TEFs be monitored for pulmonary and gastrointestinal complications throughout childhood.[45]

 Differential Diagnosis